-The results presented in the report [28] reveal that optimization parameters as continuous variables, sampling by Latin hypercube sampling (LHS), and elite preservation by BRCR and BRCN strategies with population size of 200 can efficiently determine the optimal solution.
-Relevant and brief description on these strategies is presented here; however, detailed descriptions of these strategies for configurations can be referred from [28].
-Latin hypercube sampling (LHS) achieves the multi-dimensional uniformity and is a space filling method [29].
-Elite preservation strategies, namely BRCR and BRCN, stands for 'best ever replacing a candidate randomly' and 'best ever replacing a candidate by niching', respectively.
+The results presented in the report by Dashora et al. (2013) reveal that optimisation parameters as continuous variables, sampling by Latin hypercube sampling (LHS), and elite preservation by BRCR and BRCN strategies with population size of 200 can efficiently determine the optimal solution.
+Relevant and brief description on these strategies is presented here; however, detailed descriptions of these strategies for configurations can be referred from Dashora et al. (2013).
+LHS achieves the multi-dimensional uniformity and is a space filling method (Deutsch and Deutsch, 2012).
+Elite preservation strategies, namely BRCR and BRCN, stand for 'best ever replacing a candidate randomly' and 'best ever replacing a candidate by niching', respectively.
 The first one is BRCR, wherein a sample from current generation is selected randomly and replaced by 'best ever'.
 For the second strategy, first 20% samples of population of current generation are randomly selected.
 Amongst these samples, the sample which is nearest to the 'best ever' in terms of Euclidian distance is replaced by the 'best ever'.
 The former strategy of elite preservation achieves optima with less computational effort, however, is suspected to loose the diversity and may detect an inferior solution.
 On the other hand, latter strategy (BRCN) preserves the diversity in the population but requires more number of computations compared to former one (BRCR).
-Statistical measures like maximum, minimum and average values of objective function are used to characterize the performance of an algorithm.
+Statistical measures like maximum, minimum and average values of objective function are used to characterise the performance of an algorithm.
 Moreover, in addition to the statistical figures, the number of outliers and the number of feasible results for an algorithm are also observed.
-The study mentioned in [28] determined the configuration(s) that can be universally accepted for the flight duration minimization problem.
-For the purpose of the completeness of the suggested two-step procedure, the results of best configurations of algorithmic strategies, which are listed in [28], are directly adopted and presented in Table 4.
+The study mentioned in Dashora et al. (2013) determined the configuration(s) that can be universally accepted for the flight duration minimisation problem.
+For the purpose of the completeness of the suggested two-step procedure, the results of best configurations of algorithmic strategies, which are listed in Dashora et al. (2013), are directly adopted and presented in Table 4.